 Off-site storage: Some of our records (plans and microfilms) are held off-site and we require at least 2 working days notice to retrieve them.

-There are no exceptions to this rule so please take this into account when planning your searchroom visit or requesting a copy order quote.
 We don’t want you to be disappointed that you can’t see a document when you visit so, pre-ordering more than 3 days in advance is strongly advised.

 Location and Access

 Our search room is inside the Palace of Westminster (the Houses of Parliament).
-You will need to go through airport-style security screening on entry to the building and should allow at least 15 minutes for this.

 The nearest Underground station is Westminster, on the District, Circle and Jubilee Lines.
 Buses stop near Parliament Square in Victoria Street and in Whitehall.
 Bus and Underground services provide good connections to the nearest main line railway stations at Victoria, Waterloo and Charing Cross.